Auckland Prison Capacity Increase Proposal

 What’s being proposed

-The Department of Corrections – Ara Poutama Aotearoa (Corrections) is seeking to change the existing designation at Auckland Prison under the Fast-Track Approvals Act 2024 (FTAA).
+The Department of Corrections – Ara Poutama Aotearoa (Corrections) is seeking to alter the existing designation at Auckland Prison under the Fast-Track Approvals Act 2024 (FTAA).

 A ‘designation’ is a legal tool that allows certain land to be set aside for a specific public purpose, like a prison.
-This change to the designation would allow the prison’s capacity to increase from 681 to 1,220 people.
+This alteration to the designation would allow the prison’s designated maximum capacity to increase from 681 to 1,220 people.

-Corrections is currently preparing an application, supported by technical reports, which will be submitted to the Environmental Protection Authority (EPA) later this year.
+Corrections is currently preparing an application, supported by technical reports, which will be submitted to the Environmental Protection Authority (EPA) in April 2026.

 For more information